Yeah, I've been troubled by this stupid problem for months!

 The very first code of ajax:

-function createXMLHttpRequest() {
+function createXMLHttpRequest() {The second:

 try { return new ActiveXObject("Msxml2.XMLHTTP"); } catch (e) {}